Poli93/ClassicThrashTracker/README.md

 * Thrash can only stack up to 2.
 * Stores procs until instance/server reset
 * Cannot be cast while in CC.
-* Has 4 seconds internal cooldown. (according to wowhead)
+* Has a cooldown of 4 seconds.

 other Thrash alike abilities in the game: